-The Looking at Lincoln exhibition explores the Civil War and issues of slavery from the standpoint of political cartoons of Lincoln’s contemporaries.
+The Looking at Lincoln exhibition explores the Civil War and issues of slavery through political cartoons.
 These originally appeared in newspapers and were sold individually as prints in shops, on street corners, and by mail.
 Artists and citizens who created these images lived in a century in which racism was deeply ingrained in American life.
 Even ardent abolitionists who fought to end slavery often took little account of its implication for race relations.

-These cartoons are vividly biting; they invite us to put aside twenty first-century assumptions and look at events through the eyes of people living in the era.
-Among the highlights are: a California printing of the Emancipation Proclamation signed by Abraham Lincoln; and political cartoons relating to the election of 1860.
-As Americans continue to debate the legacy of slavery, these cartoons provide an historical point of reference for current events.
+These cartoons are vividly biting; they invite us to put aside twenty-first-century assumptions and look at events through the eyes of people living in the era.
+Among the highlights are: a California printing of the Emancipation Proclamation signed by Abraham Lincoln and political cartoons relating to the election of 1860.
+As Americans continue to debate the legacy of slavery, these cartoons provide a historical point of reference for current events.

 - Site Resource Notebook